Questions We’re Asked Most Often

 No. TRC is an independent, employee-owned company; we are not affiliated with any real estate brand.
-Our real estate network is made up of carefully selected and qualified brokers and agents across the U.S. They represent a variety of national brands and local, independent companies.
+Our real estate network is made up of carefully selected, qualified brokers and agents across the U.S. They represent a variety of national brands and local, independent companies.

-Can I sell my own home and find a new one on my own and just get a cash allowance, instead of using TRC’s services?
+Can I sell my own home, find a new one, and get a cash allowance instead of using TRC’s services?

 This also depends on your employer’s policy.
-Generally speaking, you can elect to use the benefits your employer offers or you can decline them.
+Generally speaking, you can choose to use the benefits your employer offers or decline them.